jsok/hiera-vault/README.md

     {"value"=>"bar","other"=>"baz"}

+### Vault KV engine version - optional

+Since version 0.10.0 Vault supports kv secrets versioning so-called KV version 2.
+By default version 1 support is enabled.
+To configure module to work with version 2 secrets specify the :kv_version setting e.g.

+    :vault:
+        :kv_version: 2

+Make sure to enable versioning for all secrets in Vault:

+    vault kv enable-versioning secret/foo

+**NOTE:** It is not possible to lookup through v1 and v2 secrets simultaneously.
+Use the only type.

 ### Single Value - optional

 If you use just a single field to store data, eg. "value" - you can request that just this is returned as a string, instead of a hash.